tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> What else?
 <Manager> You should have JIRA or some alternative.
 And then we need to do CI.
 You can start moving your apps to the cloud.
 Your raspberry is banned from hosting apps.
 <JuniorDev> I hope this will lead us somewhere.
+Break...
+<Princess> I'm not included.
+<JuniorDev> You don't take any steps to be included.
+The most I can do is order drinks for your table.